-The latest, Completest and best; everything from pens and inks up to office furniture, including loose leaf ledgers, filing devices, etc., constantly on hand at The Deseret News Book top desk almost new also 1 Cot tage Organ.
+The latest, Completest and best; everything from pens and inks up to office furniture, including loose leaf ledgers, filing devices, etc., constantly on hand at The Deseret News Book

-Salt Lake Photo and Supply Co.
-Kodaks, finishing, framing, 143 S.
+Salt Lake Photo and Supply Co. odaks, finishing, framing, 142 S.